-26. We find that UNS's proposed LGIP revisions regarding study models and assumptions comply with the requirements of Order Nos.
-845 and 845-A because UNS adopts the pro forma LGIP provisions without modification.
+25. We find that the PSCo's proposed LGIP revisions regarding study models and assumptions comply with the requirements of Order Nos.
+845 and 845-A because PSCo adopts the Commission's pro forma LGIP revisions without modification.

 6. Definition of Generating Facility